You are victim-blaming! Your courses should be free! You have no qualifications!

 About 70% of my resources are available for free on the blog section of my site.
 If you can not afford the paid resources, please have a look there.

-Developing and launching courses and trauma healing resources requires a financial investment on my part.
+Developing and launching courses and trauma healing resources requires time and a financial investment on my part.
 I hire people and pay for software to produce these resources, and I put 20+ years of experience into this work.
 Furthermore, income generated from paid material is reinvested into reaching more people and making new resources.
 This should go without saying, but this is my profession and I require a living wage from it.

 I understand your situation might be difficult, and you are not alone.
 Many people with cPTSD are in a similar spot, which is why I try my best to price the paid resources fairly according to value; if they still aren't accessible to you, please start with the blog section.